18 Jan What Your Developer Needs & Expects

 8) Maintenance and Changes

 Your designer like ourselves might offer a maintenance service in which they will complete the software updates and backups for a monthly on-going fee.
-However structural changes will come as an additional fee depending on what work needs to be completed.

 Keep in mind that rates do change over time, a certain change or job might cost X amount in 2016, however, it’s unlikely this will be the same if you contact him/her in 2018.